79A.04 Private self-insuring employer; annual renewal or deposit of new security for payment of compensation.

 Subd.
-5. Deposit with state treasurer.
-Securities shall be deposited on behalf of the commissioner by the self-insured employer with the state treasurer or a financial institution approved by the commissioner.
-Securities shall be accepted by the state treasurer for deposit and shall be withdrawn only upon written order of the commissioner.
+5. Deposit with commissioner of finance.
+Securities shall be deposited on behalf of the commissioner by the self-insured employer with the commissioner of finance or a financial institution approved by the commissioner.
+Securities shall be accepted by the commissioner of finance for deposit and shall be withdrawn only upon written order of the commissioner.

 Subd.
 6. Cash deposits.
-Cash shall be deposited in a financial institution approved by the commissioner and in the account assigned to the state treasurer.
+Cash shall be deposited in a financial institution approved by the commissioner and in the account assigned to the commissioner of finance.
 Cash shall be withdrawn only upon written order of the commissioner.

 Subd.
 7. Perfection of security.
 Upon the commissioner sending a request to renew, request to post, or request to increase a security deposit, a perfected security interest is created in the private self-insured's assets in favor of the commissioner to the extent of any then unsecured portion of the self-insured's incurred liabilities.
-That perfected security interest is transferred to any cash or securities thereafter posted by the private self-insured with the state treasurer and is released only upon either of the following:
+That perfected security interest is transferred to any cash or securities thereafter posted by the private self-insured with the commissioner of finance and is released only upon either of the following: